susiemartin/uncoupling-bmi/README.md

 Scripts used to conduct original analyses and updated results based on larger GWAS releases since publication.

-## R scripts used to conduct analysis and generate results tables
+## R scripts used to conduct analyses and generate results tables

 Scripts are split into three parts: